SynapseMedia/nucleus/USAGE.md

 ## Usage

+***NOTE!*** The gateway is **alpha-stage** software.
+It means watchit-gateway hasn't been security audited and programming APIs and data formats can still change.
-> The gateway supports `torrent` type in resolvers movie resource. please see [the roadmap](https://github.com/ZorrillosDev/watchit-gateway/projects/1) for inclusion of future streaming mechanisms.
+Currently watchit-gateway supports`torrent` type in resolvers movie resources.
+Please see [the roadmap](https://github.com/ZorrillosDev/watchit-gateway/projects/1) for future streaming mechanisms.

 ## Quick Summary
 The process of evaluating the resolvers will determine the type of action to be executed in the VideoSchema |